Rjoande/RealBattery/README.md

 - [ ] Background simulation support for unloaded vessels
 - [ ] Battery obsolescence system (degradation over time)
 - [ ] Self-discharge for inactive batteries
-- [ ] Thermal behavior (heat production and damage, [SystemHeat](https://github.com/post-kerbin-mining-corporation/SystemHeat) integration)
+- [ ] Thermal behavior (heat production and damage with [SystemHeat](https://github.com/post-kerbin-mining-corporation/SystemHeat) compatibility)
+- [ ] Regenerative braking for rovers

 Suggestions and contributions are welcome — see the [Contributing](#contributing) section below.